 - You can also mix the add on (chocolate chips, nuts etc.) with the brownie batter if you do not like it on top.

-- Bake for about 30 – 35 minutes, or until a toothpick inserted in the center comes out with a little batter and a few moist clumps clinging to it.
+- Bake until a toothpick inserted in the center comes out with a little batter and a few moist clumps clinging to it.
 Remove from oven and let cool on a wire rack for a few hours before cutting.

 - Drizzle with melted chocolate.

 - Serve at room temperature or chilled.
-The brownies can be frozen.
+The brownies can be frozen up to 3 months.

 If you do not have the recommended pan size, you can use other size but bear in mind that baking time might need to be adjusted.
 Please adjust as necessary, keeping in mind that the smaller the pan, the thicker the brownie and you might need to increase the baking time.
 The wider the pan, the thinner the brownies and you might need to decrease the baking time.
 Start with +/- 5 minutes from suggested time.
 The goal is when toothpick is inserted in the center, it should come out still a little bit moist, not dry.